ChrisAikman/SGProject/README.md

 Run the development build with: `npm start`.

 Compile production build with: `npm run build`.
+It is set to build for my website at [here](http://www.chrisaikman.com/sgproj).
+Change the homepage in the `package.json` config file to host it elsewhere.

 Run the tests with `./node_modules/karma/bin/karma start ./config/karma.config.js`.